mulle-nat-stash/mulle-bootstrap/FAQ.md

 ### I changed something in .bootstrap but nothing happens ?

-This can happen, when a .bootstrap.auto was created.
-The easy solution is to say `mulle-bootstrap clean dist`.
+This shouldn't really happen.
+Say `mulle-bootstrap clean dist` and try again.

 ### My Xcode project's headers do not show up ?